-- 45 The content of sector specific draft ESRS standards is incremental to the content of the topical standards in Set 1.
-This means that, when the undertaking concludes that a sustainability matter is material, it shall report according to the DRs of the topical standard in Set 1 and, in addition, the DRs of the sector specific ESRS. - 56 Consistently with the sector agnostic approach: - (a) contents in the main body and AR of the draft sector ESRS that relate to ESRS E1 Climate Change and ESRS 2 General Disclosures are to be reported irrespective of the materiality assessment; - (b) DRs in ESRS S1 Own workforce from 1 to 9 are to be reported irrespective of the materiality assessment for undertakings with more than 250 employees; - (c) the datapoints in Appendix C of ESRS 2 (stemming from EU regulation) are to be reported irrespective of the materiality assessment. - 67 A limited number of additional datapoints stemming from EU regulations (primarily but not limited to Pillar 3) that were not included in Set 1 due to their sector-specific nature, are included as always to be reported, irrespective of their materiality. - 78 The draft sector ESRS identifies a list of sustainability matters that are deemed material for the sector; some of them are also covered in Set 1.
+- In addition to the information required by ESRS 2- IRO 2, the undertaking shall provide the conclusions of its materiality assessment for undertakings with more than 250 employees; specifying: - the datapoints in Appendix C of ESRS 2 (stemming from EU regulation) are for the items assessed to be material, a brief explanation of how they relate to the specific facts and circumstances of the undertaking, including to the description of its business model, its locations and/or its products; and - (b) the matters in the list of matters commonly applicable in the sector (as defined by paragraph 19) that are assessed not to be reported irrespective material. - 75 In the list of Disclosure Requirements complied with in preparing the sustainability statements, following the outcome of the materiality assessment-, to be reported following paragraph 55 of ESRS 2, the undertaking shall also cover the Disclosure Requirements of this Standard. - 8 A limited number of additional datapoints stemming from EU regulations (primarily but not limited to Pillar 3) that were not included in Set 1 due to their sector-specific nature, are included as always to be reported, irrespective of their materiality. - The draft sector ESRS identifies a list of sustainability matters that are deemed material for the sector; some of them are also covered in Set 1.
 The undertaking runs a materiality assessment supported by both the list of Appendix B in ESRS 1 and the list in paragraph 16 of the Mining ESRS working paper.
 In this way, the list of material matters includes: - (a) matters identified by the standard setter as material in the draft sector ESRS; - (b) matters listed in ESRS 1 Appendix B identified by the undertaking as a result of its materiality assessment (when the same sub-topic or topic is in both lists, the conclusion of the standard setter in draft sector ESRS would prevail).

-Materiality approach [SUBJECT TO SRB CONFIRMATION AND TO THE ONGOING FEASIBILITY DISCUSSION OF COMBINING APPROACH 3 AND 4]
+Materiality approach [SUBJECT TO SRB CONFIRMATION AND TO THE ONGOING FEASIBILITY DISCUSSION OF COMBINING APPROACH 3 AND 41

-- 89 The undertaking applies paragraphs 33 to 39 of ESRS 1 General requirements in determining the content of its sustainability statements with respect to the material matters identified in paragraph 7 above.
+- The undertaking applies paragraphs 33 to 39 of ESRS 1 General requirements in determining the content of its sustainability statements with respect to the material matters identified in paragraph 7 above.
 This means considering both the content of the DRs in the sector agnostic standards AND the content of the DRs in the sector ESRS.
 This would mean that DRs (and their datapoints) in both sector agnostic and sector specific standards related to policies, actions and targets would always be reported for the material matters.
-However, metrics (DR or datapoints) could be omitted if not material and therefore considered as "not material to the undertaking". - 910 Consistent with the sector agnostic approach, no reinforced transparency provisions are included (such as a justification/disclosure when a DR or datapoint is omitted).
+However, metrics (DR or datapoints) could be omitted if not material and therefore considered as "not material to the undertaking". - 11 Consistent with the sector agnostic approach, no reinforced transparency provisions are included (such as a justification/disclosure when a DR or datapoint is omitted).

-Level of disaggregation (see SR TEG paper 04-01 discussed on 3 February 2023)
+Level of disaggregation (see SR TEG paper 04-01 discussed on 3 February 2023)\ tentative guidance for the standard setter